 Nothing screams incompetence like a lack of knowledge.

 You should know the following:

 - How the prints are made

-- What kind of paper you use
+- The paper stock you use

 - All prices and availability

-- The backstory to each picture
+- The backstory for each picture

-- How to carry them home and after-care.
+- How to carry them home and after-care